Do Consumers Have Trust in Influencers? Here’s What Statistics Show

 Generations vary on trusted platforms, but unite against sponsored posts

-Before you start investing in a platform because you think it’s perceived as authentic, remember that not everyone has the same perception of genuine social media content.
+Before you start investing in a platform because you think it’s perceived as authentic, remember that not all social media users have the same perception of genuine social media content.
 Being a brand with an authentic mission helps, but so does the channel where your content lives.
 Survey results showed Gen Z respondents (ages 16 to 24) ranked Instagram as the most trustworthy platform, followed by TikTok.
 Facebook, which ranked first in all other age groups, was fourth for Gen Z.

 These stats prove that perceptions of social media are volatile.
 Your target audience could have wildly different ideas on what makes authentic content depending on their generation.
 That’s why it’s important to own your contacts instead of relying solely on social media audiences.
 Unless you build out text or email lists for your customers, you won’t have a way of engaging them if one platform loses its sense of authenticity in your target age group.